Roméo Elvis: Biography

-In 2019 Elvis collaborated with French sportswear brand Lacoste to create a limited collection.
-However, after being named on social media for sexual assault he was dropped by the label.
+In 2019, Elvis collaborated with French sportswear brand Lacoste to create a limited collection.
+That same year, he released his first solo album Chocolat, which features guest appearances from Matthieu Chedid and Damon Albarn.

+In 2020, Elvis was the subject of allegations of sexual assault on social networks (see Controversies) which led to Elvis issuing a public statement in which he apologized for what he described as "inappropriate" behavior.
+Although no complaints were filed against him, several brands and artists ended their collaboration with Elvis.

+In 2022, Elvis released his second solo album Tout peut arriver.

 Musical style and influence

 The musical style of Roméo Elvis has evolved with the progression of his projects.
 While developing old-school instrumentals and a flow with similar ambiance to his first two EPs, his collaboration with the producer Le Motel on Morale and Morale 2 profoundly changed his style.
 He currently allows himself to make more refrains and add electronic instrumentals, and in accord with the jazz of Le Motel, giving them a more current tone.

-Elvis' influences are numerous: the Belgian group L'or du Commun with which he made his rapping debut is one of his main ones.
+Elvis's influences are numerous: the Belgian group L'or du Commun with which he made his rapping debut is one of his main ones.
 Their style can also be recognized in his first two projects with group members.
 He also frequently mentions the rapper Caballero as someone who greatly inspired him; they met while Bruxelles arrive was being recorded.
 Concerning French rap, Elvis considers the rapper Alpha Wann of the group 1995 as "the rap master playing for me in terms of placement and in terms of how to say things in a very meaningful way".
 Fuzati, leader of Klub des Loosers, strongly influences the rapper.
 Primarily in his somber aspect, but also in the manner that the rapper holds plenty of derision towards life.
 He also references the masked rapper in many of his titles, like in Drôle de décision.
 Elvis is also a fan of the French artist Philippe Katerine.